-Sweet Potato Casserole with Walnut and Brown Sugar Crumble Topping is the best ever holiday dessert as well as a side dish recipe 😍😍.
-Sweet Potato Casserole is an ultimate Thanksgiving comfort food recipe, made with a smooth and creamy mashed sweet potato filling and topped with Brown Sugar and Butter crumble topping along with a generous amount of walnuts which gets toasty after they get baked and are so delicious! 😍😍😍
+Sweet Potato Casserole is an ultimate Thanksgiving comfort food recipe, made with a smooth and creamy mashed sweet potato filling and topped with Brown Sugar and Butter crumble topping along with a generous amount of walnuts which get toasty after they get baked and are so delicious! 😍😍😍

 Don't quite like this??
 Try this Vegan Sweet potato Casserole recipe!😋